-Let’s be honest, it’s doubtful that you’d do any damage by using a machine, although if it’s an abrasive chrome polish, you could find that you’re removing more than just surface tarnishing, and the more liquid the polish, it will just get flung off a polishing machine – you need something firmer, what we’d call a polishing ‘soap’.
+Let’s be honest, it’s doubtful that you’d do any damage by using a machine.
+However, if it’s an abrasive chrome polish, you could find that you’re removing more than just surface tarnishing.
+The more liquid the polish, the more it will just get flung off a polishing machine.
+You need something firmer, what we’d call a polishing ‘soap’.

 Wax On, Wax Off

-Getting back to my original point, you really need to decide what it is that you want from a product like this before purchasing – some give greater shine, others work better with rust, and the rest just works without being too fussy or messy.
+Getting back to my original point, you really need to decide what it is that you want from a product like this before purchasing.
+Some give greater shine, others work better with rust.
+The rest just work without being too fussy or messy.

-Despite most of the high-end chrome polishes being abrasive free, it may still be possible to damage any chrome or polished surfaces through using the wrong applicator – it’s worth checking a small, inconspicuous spot of your brightwork before jumping straight in to attacking the components with gusto – especially something like a headlamp surround or bumper … the bits that people always notice first.
+Despite most of the high-end chrome polishes being abrasive free, it may still be possible to damage any chrome or polished surfaces through using the wrong applicator.
+It’s worth checking a small, inconspicuous spot of your brightwork before jumping straight into attacking the components with gusto.
+This is true especially for something like a headlamp surround or bumper – the bits that people always notice first.